michaeljforster-zz/postmodernity/README.md

 Postmodernity is a utility library for the Common Lisp Postmodern library.

-Postmodernity provides the `DEFPGSTRUCT` function to define a Common Lisp structure and corresponding Postmodern row reader. `DEFPGSTRUCT` is not intended to provide a structure-based alternative to Postmodern's data access objects but, rather, an alternative to list and alist row readers.
+Postmodernity provides the `DEFPGSTRUCT` macro to define a Common Lisp structure and corresponding Postmodern row reader. `DEFPGSTRUCT` is not intended to provide a structure-based alternative to Postmodern's data access objects but, rather, an alternative to list and alist row readers.